 The best advice is to try out some of them and see which ones work best for you.
 Don’t try to do everything at once and cause yourself too much stress; instead, take your time and remember you can always try out the other ideas later if you wish.

-- Try a Sunlight Alarm Clock: These alarm clocks gradually light up your bedroom in the morning, helping to prepare your body to wake up.
-Sunlight alarms clocks may be helpful for some people with SAD.
+- Try a sunlight alarm clock.
+These alarm clocks gradually light up your bedroom in the morning, helping to prepare your body to wake up.
+Sunlight alarm clocks may be helpful for some people with SAD.

 - Exercise.
 A great way to boost your mood, energy levels and relieve stress, anxiety, and depression.
 Aim to get at least 150 minutes of exercise per week.

 - Eat healthily.
 Follow a balanced diet that includes many whole-natural foods like vegetables, fruits, eggs, whole grains, nuts, and avoid ultra-processed foods.